MicrosoftDocs/memdocs/memdocs/intune/fundamentals/in-development.md

 Applies to:

 - macOS
-- Windows 10 and later
+- Windows 10 and newer

 <!-- ***********************************************-->
 ## Device enrollment

 ### Use filters on Windows Enrollment Status Page profile assignments<!-- 7423484  -->

 Filters allow you to include or exclude devices in policy or app assignments based on device properties.
-After you create an Enrollment Status Page (ESP) profile, you'll be able to use filters when assigning the profile.
+When you create an Enrollment Status Page (ESP) profile, you'll be able to use filters when assigning the profile.
 The **All users** and **All devices** assignment options will also be available.

 You'll be able to find this setting in the [Microsoft Endpoint Manager admin center](https://go.microsoft.com/fwlink/?linkid=2109431) by selecting **Devices** > **Enroll devices** > **Enrollment Status Page** > **Create**.
 For more information about filters, see [Use filters when assigning your apps, policies, and profiles](../fundamentals/filters.md).
 For more information about ESP profiles, see [Set up the Enrollment Status Page](../enrollment/windows-enrollment-status.md).